This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Salt and pepper

-First, strain the pan drippings through a mesh strainer.
+- Step 1 – Strain the pan drippings through a mesh strainer that is in the roasting pan.
 This will remove any solids.
 Set this aside for later.

-Second, melt the butter in a medium sauce pan over medium high heat.
+Step 2 – Second, melt the ¼ cup butter in a medium saucepan over medium high heat.
 Once the butter is melted, whisk in the flour for about 1 minute and cook the roux.

-Next, it is time to gradually whisk in the pan drippings or broth.
-You can use a combination of both if you do not have a full 2 cups of drippings needed for the gravy.
+Step 3 – Gradually whisk in the pan drippings or broth to thicken the gravy.
+You can use a equal parts of both if you do not have a full 2 cups of drippings needed for the gravy.
 Just add in the broth until you have the full 2 cups.

-Finally, bring the mixture to a boil and then lower the heat and simmer.
+- Step 4 – Bring the mixture to a boil and then lower the heat to medium low heat and simmer.
 Make sure to whisk constantly until the mixture has thickened.
 It normally takes about 5 to10 minutes.

-- The gravy often gets thick as it sits.
-Just warm it up to help thin it out and you can also stir in more drippings or broth if needed.
+- Gravy Consistency – The gravy often gets thick as it sits.
+Just warm it up to help thin it out.
+You can also stir in more drippings or broth if needed.

 - Crock Pot Mashed Potatoes

 Frequently Asked Questions: